Child Not Allocated a Preferred Grammar School Place?

 Grammar School Internal Review Process

-The Grammar School your child applied to may have an internal review process for any child who’s failed the 11+ examinations by a small margin.
+The Grammar School your child applied to may have an internal review process for children who’ve failed the 11+ examinations by a small margin.
 This review process has to be conducted fairly and equally to all children in this situation.

 You should ask the school if they have an internal review process.
-You should also know that any internal review process has to comply with the Admissions Code.
-If the school does have an internal review process and you decide to appeal, this is the only information that would be considered by the Independent Appeal Panel when reaching their decision.
+You should also know that any internal review process has to comply with the Schools Admissions Code.
+If the school does have an internal review process and you decide to appeal, the Independent Appeal Panel will only look at whether the Code was followed and if the review was conducted fairly, when reaching their decision.
+This means that your child’s academic ability will not be considered by the panel as part of the appeal.

 No Internal Review Process?

 However, if the school doesn’t have an internal review process, then the Independent Appeal Panel has to initially decide if your child is of Grammar School ability.
-This involves looking at SAT results, previous school reports and any other relevant documents.
+This could involve looking at SATs results, previous school reports and any other relevant documents.
 If, as a result of all that information, they decide that your child is not of Grammar School ability, then the appeal would end there.

 If, after consideration of the evidence, the Independent Appeal Panel decides that your child is of Grammar School ability, then the appeal would continue under the General Secondary School Admissions Appeal Process.